 Sticking with the status quo is not a strategy.

 Paid advertisements were once all the rage in online marketing.
 Today, however, consumers are increasingly savvy about opting out of the advertising they would rather not see.
-In 2016, 615 million users worldwide had installed ad-blocking software.
+In 2019, 30% of consumers are using ad-blocking software.